LIT-Protocol/lit-js-sdk/README.md

 ## Using the LIT Protocol

-An example application can be found here: https://github.com/LIT-Protocol/MintLIT
+An example application that showcases the static content usecases can be found here: https://github.com/LIT-Protocol/MintLIT

-### Minting LITs
+### Static Content - Minting LITs

 LITs are essentially super-powered NFTs.
 To mint a LIT, you should mint (or already own) any ERC721 or ERC1155 NFT that will serve as the access control token for unlocking the LIT.